Zitti e buoni: Sanremo

-Eurovision Song Contest
+Eurovision

-The song represented Italy in the Eurovision Song Contest 2021, after it was chosen through the Sanremo Music Festival.
-As Italy is a member of the "Big Five", the song automatically advanced to the final, held on 22 May 2021 at the Rotterdam Ahoy in Rotterdam, Netherlands.
-Some lyrics of the song were changed between the Sanremo Festival and Eurovision because of profanity (words such as coglioni and cazzo were removed), to the band's displeasure but understanding the discussion on "common sense".
-The version performed for Eurovision also removes a part of the music in the introduction and second verse.
+As Italy is a member of the "Big Five", the song automatically advanced to the final of the Eurovision Song Contest, held on 22 May 2021 at the Rotterdam Ahoy in Rotterdam, Netherlands.
+For the song to participate in Eurovision, some lyrics were changed because of profanity (words such as coglioni and cazzo were removed), to the band's displeasure but understanding the discussion on "common sense".
+The version performed at Eurovision also removes part of the music in the introduction and second verse to fit it into three minutes.

+During the energetic performances in Eurovision, the band members wore custom-made glam rock leather outfits designed by Italian fashion brand Etro, and boots by Christian Louboutin.
+The outfits were described as "Jimi Hendrix-meets Velvet Goldmine" by The New York Times.